0x1h/JetChat/README.md

 </div>

 ## About Project
-This is open-source web chat app which uses
+This is open-source web chatting app, you can there

+* Create account
+* Create private rooms
+* Join in global chat
+* kick users
+* ban users
+* chat with people

 ## Built with